 Philippa and Mark

-The first BIOS URN Australian story comes from SOUL TREES in Victoria and it’s so incredible and full of Love, that has touched our hearts deep inside.
-I would like to thank Karen Thirlwell at Tuckers Funeral and Bereavement Service, for her precious coordination and support.
+The first BIOS URN Australian story comes from Soul Trees in Victoria and it’s so incredible and full of Love, that has touched our hearts deep inside.

 Not many couples my age talk about death, dying or whether they want to be buried or cremated, particularly when that couple is in their mid 40’s, have four children and are in excellent health.

 You can imagine my surprise then, when my husband came home from work one day and said, “I know what I want to happen to my body if I die”.
 I said, “Well, you’re not going to die”.
 He said, “I know, but I heard an amazing thing on the radio today.
 IF I were to die, then I want my ashes to be put in a biodegradable urn with a gum tree planted in it.”
 He then pointed out the window to a place on our farm and said, “I want the biggest, strongest gum tree planted there so I can look out over my farm”.
 I said, “OK, you’re not going to die but thanks for telling me, I’ll keep it in mind”.
 How was I to know that less than one month later, my dear husband would be dead?